-- (f) a description of plans and measures for corrective action at the national level, indicating any necessary international co-operation; - (g) a description of plans and measures relating to planned nuclear installations; and - (h) references to other parts of the National Report, as appropriate.
+(f) a description of plans and measures for corrective action at the national level, indicating any necessary international co-operation;

+- (g) a description of plans and measures relating to planned nuclear installations; and - (h) references to other parts of the National Report, as appropriate.

-E. Contracting Parties without nuclear installations
+E. Contracting Parties without Nuclear Installations

-24. The report to be submitted by a Contracting Party without nuclear installations should follow the above format, addressing relevant articles of the Convention, as deemed appropriate to illustrate its achievements.
+24. The National Report to be submitted by a Contracting Party without nuclear installations should follow the above format, addressing articles of the Convention, as deemed appropriate to illustrate its achievements.

-25. In particular, reporting on Articles 7, 8 and 16 is considered applicable for Contracting Parties with no nuclear installations planned or in operation.
+25. Reporting on Articles 7, 8 and 16 of the Convention is in particular encouraged for Contracting Parties with no nuclear installations planned or in operation.